Collin's been a movie critic since 2009. In real life he works in marketing and is also a novelist ("Good Riddance" published in Oct 2015).

 At the outset, Kroc is driving across the Midwest trying to sell milkshake machines to drive-ins, but he keeps getting the door slammed in his face.
 Then he gets a big order from the McDonald brothers, so Kroc hightails it to California to see what’s behind it.
 Dick (Nick Offerman) and Mac (John Carroll Lynch) give Kroc a tour of their well-oiled machine, explaining they provide “food in 30 seconds, not 30 minutes.”
 Kroc falls in love with what he sees and talks the reluctant brothers into franchising.
 For the brothers, it all goes downhill from there.
 For Kroc, it was the first step toward his becoming one of the richest and most successful businessmen in American history.

 Keaton dives into the role with a fierce determination, anchoring the film with his portrayal of a man who starts out as a slick huckster before developing into a shrewd, smart, and driven leader.
 His last two stellar performances in Birdman and Spotlight proved Keaton has re-emerged as one of the more reliable actors at work today, and The Founder further cements that.
 The first moment in the movie is Keaton as Kroc staring directly into the camera as he gives his milkshake-mixer sales pitch.
 We’re instantly hooked; after just a few seconds we’re willing to believe anything this man says.

 Hancock, for his part, brings the story to life, presenting the 1950s in vivid detail, and though his direction is fairly run-of-the-mill, it’s all that’s required to tell a story where the main character is the focal point.
-Likewise the script by Robert Siegel (Turbo) in noticeably short on perspective and Kroc’s backstory, but in the moment it provides a solid look at the man on the verge of launching a fast food empire, and it’s often tinged with equal parts of drama and humor.
+Likewise, the script by Robert Siegel (Turbo) is noticeably short on perspective and Kroc’s backstory, but at the moment it provides a solid look at the man on the verge of launching a fast-food empire, and it’s often tinged with equal parts of drama and humor.